 Dr. Konstantinos Drossos was born in Thessaloniki, Greece.
 He holds a BEng on Sound Technology with first-class honours (Technological Educational Institute of Ionian Islands, now merge with Ionian University, Greece), a BSc on Informatics (Ionian University, Greece), an MSc on Sound & Vibration Research (I.S.V.R., University of Southampton, U.K.), and a PhD with first-class honours and thesis title “Emotional Information Retrieval from Sound Events” (Ionian University, Greece).

-He has been a postdoc researcher at Audio Research Group, Tampere University (former Tampere University of Technology, Finland) and working under Prof. Tuomas Virtanen, a postdoc fellow at Montreal Institute for Learning Algorithms (Mila, Université de Montréal, Canada) and working under Prof. and Alan Turing prize recipient, Yoshua Bengio, and a postdoc fellow at Music Technology Group (Universitat Pompeu Fabra, Spain) and working under Prof. X. Serra.
+He has been a senior data scientist at Wolt Oy, a senior researcher and a postdoc researcher at Audio Research Group, Tampere University (former Tampere University of Technology, Finland) and working under Prof. Tuomas Virtanen, a postdoc fellow at Montreal Institute for Learning Algorithms (Mila, Université de Montréal, Canada) and working under Prof. and Alan Turing prize recipient, Yoshua Bengio, and a postdoc fellow at Music Technology Group (Universitat Pompeu Fabra, Spain) and working under Prof. X. Serra.